File browser

 When the system is started for the first time, a new model is created automatically in the Navigation panel.
 The model name by default is |

-To rename a file, right-click on the file name and choose Rename in the menu that appears.
+To rename a file, right-click on the file name and select Rename from the menu that appears.
 Alternatively, you can left-click on the file and then click on the name again to open the edit bar.

 Open the context menu by right-clicking on the file/folder and select the desired action.
 These operations are available for all files and folders in the project:

-To add your own file, click in the file browser or manually move the file to the desired project directory with the mouse.
-The file browser highlights the place of adding a file in blue colour.
+To add a file, click in the file browser or manually move the file to the desired project directory with the mouse.
+The file browser highlights the place where the file is added in blue colour.
 For example, let’s add an archive from the desktop.

-Download files and folders at once in the archive using the combination Ctrl+left mouse button or Shift+left mouse button to select several files and folders to open them in the context menu and download them in the archive.
+You can download files and folders at once in an archive using the combination Ctrl+ left mouse button or Shift+ left mouse button to select several files and folders to open them in the context menu and download them in an archive.

-To unzip files, double-click on the archive name or select the operation Unpack from the context menu.
+To unzip files, double click on the archive name or select the operation Unpack in the context menu.

 Working with Git